 Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the same program must receive clearance from both campuses.
-The initial approval will be granted by the Program Director and final approval will be granted by Director of Education or Campus Dean.
 Transfers between the Los Angeles, Orange County, or Long Beach campuses allow the student's financial aid and balances to transfer.
-Transfers to or from the Ontario campus will require students to meet with admissions, to complete a new enrollment agreement under the current catalog, and to reapply for financial aid for the remainder of the program.
-Transfers to or from American Career College at St. Francis will be evaluated on a case-by-case basis due to the format of the curriculum offered.
+Transfers to or from the Ontario campus will require students to reapply for financial aid for the remainder of the program.
+Transfers to American Career College at St. Francis will be evaluated on a case-by-case basis due to the format of the curriculum offered.
 All credits attempted and earned at any ACC campus will be considered in measuring the rate of completion for SAP and maximum timeframe.
 Satisfactory arrangements to pay outstanding balances existing at the time of transfer must be approved by the Campus Executive Director or Campus Dean.